WojciechWnek/nuxt-restaurants/README.md

 An application for browsing and ordering food:

--Facilitates users in browsing restaurant menus, placing orders online, and tracking deliveries.
+- Facilitates users in browsing restaurant menus, placing orders online, and tracking deliveries.

 ## Setup